 If the underlying data model defines a description for a field or measure, that description displays when you hover over the column name in a table (legacy) chart visualization.

 Formatting menu options

 Enable Conditional Formatting

 Turn on Enable Conditional Formatting to define rules that color code your visualization, either on a scale or by specifying values that are of interest.

-This example shows a sample visualization where all values are colored on a scale, changing from red to yellow to green as the values scale from low to medium to high:
+For example, you can color values on a scale of red to yellow to green as the values scale from low to medium to high.

 Selecting a color collection

 A collection lets you create themed visualizations and dashboards that look good together.
 All of Looker's built-in color collections appear on the Color collections documentation page.
 Your Looker admin may also create a custom color collection for your organization.

 You can choose a color collection from the Collection drop-down menu.
 The Palette section will update with a palette from your chosen color collection.